ibizaman/selfhostblocks/modules/services/forgejo/docs/default.md

 };
 ```

-The name `"foregjo"` in the `instances` can be anything.
+The name `"forgjo"` in the `instances` can be anything.
 The `config.shb.forgejo.backup` option provides what directories to backup.
-You can define any number of Restic instances to backup Foregejo multiple times.
+You can define any number of Restic instances to backup Forgejo multiple times.

 ### Extra Settings {#services-forgejo-usage-extra-settings}